The Importance of Connection and Support in the Wellness Industry

 What is the difference between Restortative Yoga and Yin Yoga?

 In 2020, I decided to sign up for my first yoga teacher training, which was Yin Yoga.
 In the same year, I learned to teach Restorative Yoga.
 These types of yoga had been of particular area of interest to me for a while.
 I did practice flow style yoga, that was more dynamic, but for Yin and Restorative, they're both very mindful, relaxing practices, with very minimal movement in the postures.
 With restorative yoga, in particular, you hold the postures for 5 to 20 minutes in stillness, and you're fully comfortable with props.
 The whole purpose is to be, relax and bring your body into relaxation mode, taking it away from the stress response.
-My favourite prop to use for my home practice is this bolster.

 Similarly with Yin Yoga, the postures aren’t held for as long as restorative yoga, but they are held for between three and five minutes.
 The postures help you release physical tension, because you're in the postures for a few minutes.
 They can help you release tightness in your hips or back and other areas of your body.
 Because you're in the postures during Yin and Restorative Yoga for so long, it quietens your mind, you become more present and go into a meditative state.
 These yoga practices helped and supported my mindfulness journey.